 We therefore know at Silicon Reef that one of the fundamental needs of any business, no matter its size, begins with promoting positivity, supporting, nurturing and rewarding its workforce.
 Before implementing any kind of technology, there is also a need to understand the business needs of the organisation, and so we take pride in helping clients to improve their remote worker engagement.

 Our guide, ‘Creating O365 Employee Engagement’, addresses how creating a positive employee experience breaks down any real or perceived barriers to emotional engagement.
-When they are removed, employees and managers connect, and with the aid of technologies such as Microsoft Yammer and Microsoft Team, productive collaborations can begin to thrive.
+When they are removed, employees and managers connect, and with the aid of technologies such as Microsoft Yammer and Microsoft Teams, productive collaborations can begin to thrive.

 Improving engagement is also about using tools that blur the line between the technology we all use at home and at work.
 The aim is to make everyday digital experiences the norm.
 However, HR News reports that HR managers find that “technology is delivering and disrupting in equal measure”.
 It brings with it both advocates and critics.